All-Hands-AI/OpenHands/agenthub/README.md

 - [`ModifyTaskAction`](../opendevin/action/tasks.py) - Changes the state of a subtask
 - [`AgentThinkAction`](../opendevin/action/agent.py) - A no-op that allows the agent to add plaintext to the history (as well as the chat log)
 - [`AgentTalkAction`](../opendevin/action/agent.py) - A no-op that allows the agent to add plaintext to the history and talk to the user.
-- [`AgentFinishAction`](../opendevin/action/agent.py) - Stops the control loop, allowing the user to enter a new task
+- [`AgentFinishAction`](../opendevin/action/agent.py) - Stops the control loop, allowing the user/delegator agent to enter a new task
+- [`AgentRejectAction`](../opendevin/action/agent.py) - Stops the control loop, allowing the user/delegator agent to enter a new task

 You can use `action.to_dict()` and `action_from_dict` to serialize and deserialize actions.